 When she returned home to California, she registered for PathwayConnect and began to work towards a degree for the first time in years.

 As many had discovered before her, Amber learned that PathwayConnect empowered her to live both her dreams.
 She could be a mother and a student, a woman who raised a loving family and a woman who pursued a career.
 Pathway began to bless her life and the lives of her children in ways she could not have imagined.

 “What did you do in your Pathway class, Mommy?”

-Amber’s weekly gathering was over an hour away from their home, so everyone had to work together to get everything done around the house.
+Amber’s weekly gathering was more than an hour drive from their home, so everyone had to work together to get everything done around the house.
 But more than the physical help they gave daily, Amber remembers the emotional support from her family.

-After a year of Pathway, she immediately began working online toward a Bachelor's of Science in university studies through BYU-Idaho, which put her on the path to achieve her lifelong dream of teaching Anatomy and Physiology.
+After a year of PathwayConnect, she immediately began working toward a Bachelor’s of Science in university studies online degree through BYU-Idaho, which put her on the path to achieve her lifelong dream of teaching Anatomy and Physiology.
 It was a dream she had long since abandoned, but she was filled with new hope and ambition by her studies and the support of her family.